arashcy/tip-calculator/README.md

 # Tip Calculator

-A sample React and Redux application for teaching React and Redux.
+A sample React and Redux application for teaching React and Redux

 Part of the [Redux Fundamentals](https://stevekinney.github.io/redux-fundamentals) course for [Frontend Masters](https://frontendmasters.com).